cypress-io/github-action/README.md

       - name: Cypress run
         uses: cypress-io/github-action@v6
         with:
-          project: ./some/nested/folder
+          project: ./test-subdirectory
 ```

+The `project` parameter may be used to pass on the location of a sub-directory containing a Cypress configuration file and Cypress tests specs.
 For more information, visit [the Cypress command-line docs](https://on.cypress.io/command-line#cypress-run-project-lt-project-path-gt).

+A package manager lock file, including Cypress, must be provided in the root of the repository so that the action is able to [install Cypress](#installation).

+If the parameter [working-directory](#working-directory) is also defined, then this is the location to place the package manager lock file, and the project directory would be a subdirectory of the [working-directory](#working-directory).
+The `project` parameter location may not be above the level of a specified [working-directory](#working-directory) in the file hierarchy.

 ### Record test results on Cypress Cloud